maciejmiklas/cyclop/README.md

 # Overview
-Cassandra is one of the most popular open source NoSQL databases, but it's only few years old, and therefore tools support is still limited, especially when it comes to free open source software.
+Cassandra is one of the most popular open-source NoSQL databases, but it's only a few years old, and therefore tools support still needs to be improved, especially when it comes to free, open-source software.

-If you are working with Cassandra, sooner or later you will have to analyse its content on remote cluster.
-Most of the available tools are desktop applications that connect to Cassandra over its protocol.
-Getting such access might be a hard task, because usually databases are installed in restricted networks in order to minimize data breach risk.
-Security policies are changing frequently to cover new findings, and the fact that you have access to your database today, does not actually mean that it will last long.
+If you are working with Cassandra, you will have to analyze its content on a remote cluster sooner or later.
+Most available tools are desktop applications that connect to Cassandra over its protocol.
+Getting such access might be challenging because databases are usually installed in restricted networks to minimize data breach risk.
+Security policies are frequently changing to cover new findings, and the fact that you have access to your database today does not mean that it will only last for a while.

-Gaining access over SSH and command line interface should be easier, but I do not have to convince anyone that using terminal to query database content is painful, especially when it holds wide rows!
+Gaining access over SSH and the command line interface should be more accessible.
+Still, I do not have to convince anyone that using a terminal to query database content is painful, especially when it holds wide rows!

-But there is one solution, that is almost always available: web based applications!
-Every company knows how to secure them, how to run penetration tests, locate security leaks, and so on.... actually it does not matter what happens behind scenes, you - the end user has always access to such application - at least in the theory ;)
+But there is one solution that is almost always available: web-based applications!
+Every company knows how to secure them, run penetration tests, locate security leaks, and so on.
+It does not matter what happens behind the scenes; the end user always has access to such applications - at least in theory ;)

-Here comes good news: Cyclop is 100% web based, and It's based on latest Wicket release!
-Once you managed to install it, you can query your database from a web browser and still enjoy native application feeling (it's almost fully based on AJAX, so page reloads are rare).
+Here comes the good news: Cyclop is 100% web-based!
+Once installed, you can query your database from a web browser and still enjoy a native application feeling (it's almost entirely based on AJAX, so page reloads are rare).

-There is also another cool thing: if your security experts will run penetration tests against Cyclop they will come up with findings like Database Script Injection.
-This will be the first time in your life when you can honestly say: "It's not a bug, it's a future!".
-Anyway ....
-I would suggest  to restrict access to Cyclop to some trusted networks.
-It's definitely not a usual web application, but once you have managed to deploy it, you can enjoy simple access to you data over CQL.

 # User Management
   ![Login](/doc/img/login.png)

 Cyclop does not manage users - it passes authorization and authentication to Cassandra.
-Once Cassandra session has been opened, it's being stored in HTTP session, and that's it.
-From now on, each query will be passed to Cassandra over its active session, and the result is successful or not - based on access rights defined in Cassandra for this particular user.
+Once the Cassandra session has been opened, it's stored in the HTTP session, and that's it.
+From now on, each query will be passed to Cassandra over its active session, and the result will be successful or not - based on access rights defined in Cassandra for this particular user.

-Providing support for persistent data like query history gets a bit tricky, if there is no such thing as user.
-We could reference credentials used to open Cassandra session, but it's a common use case, that many users share them - like "read only user for IT on third floor".
+Providing support for persistent data like query history gets tricky if there is no such thing as a user.

-As you might noticed, the UUID is a solution to all our problems, and this time it helped too!
-Cyclop generates random cookie based on UUID and stores it in a browser.
-This is the replacement solution for missing user management.
-We do not recognize user itself, but the browser.
-Of curse valid Cassandra session is always required, so it's not possible that unauthorized user could access restricted data (like query history) only because he has access to the browser, or "knows" the cookie value, he would have to login in the first place.
+As you might notice, the UUID is a solution to all our problems; this time, it helped too!
+Cyclop generates random cookie based on UUID and stores it in a browser..
+We do not recognize the user itself but the browser.
+Of curse, a valid Cassandra session is always required, so it's not possible that an unauthorized user could access restricted data (like query history) only because he has access to the browser or "knows" the cookie value; he would have to login in the first place.

-User Preferences cover things like amount of rows in result table, import settings or button state.
-Those are stored in browser as cookie in a json format.
-Firstly, there is no security issue, because it's not a sensitive data,  secondly we can access it directly from Java Script.
+User Preferences cover the number of rows in the result table, import settings, or button state.
+Those are stored in the browser as a cookie in JSON format.
+Firstly, there is no security issue because it's not sensitive data.
+Secondly, we can access it directly from Java Script.

-Login form contain two security futures that should prevent brute force attacks:
+The login form contains two security features that should prevent brute force attacks:
-* after each failed login, login page blocks for some time before next login is possible.
-Also each failed attempt increases blocking time - until defined maximal value is reached.
+* after each failed login, the login page blocks for some time before the next login is possible.
+Also, each failed attempt increases blocking time - until a defined maximal value is reached.
 We are blocking not only this particular browser/client, but all login requests - it's a global lock.
-This opens Cyclop for DOS attacks, but at the same time increases brute force resistance.
-This is not a big issue if Cyclop stops responding, because it's not meant to be used by large number of customers
+It opens Cyclop for DOS attacks but simultaneously increases brute force resistance.
+It is not a big issue if Cyclop stops responding because it's not meant to be used by a large number of customers
-* login form supports Captcha, but it's not always active - first failed login activates it for a few minutes
+* login form supports Captcha, but it's not always active - the first failed login activates it for a few minutes

 # Query Editor
 #### Query Completion
-* completion is supported for almost whole CQL 3 syntax
+* completion is supported for almost the whole CQL 3 syntax
-* Completion Hint shows all possible keywords, that are valid for actual query position.
-Tables, keyspaces and columns are grouped together, and sorted.
+* Completion Hint shows all possible valid keywords for the actual query position.
+Tables, keyspaces, and columns are grouped and sorted.
 Groups are also highlighted with different font color
 ![CQL Completion](/doc/img/cmp_colors.png)
-* if the keyspace has been set in previous query ("use cqldemo" in screen shot below), the completion for the following queries will be narrowed to tables from this keyspace, assuming that keyspace is not explicitly provided in query
+* if the keyspace has been set in the previous query ("use cqldemo" in the screenshot below), the completion for the following queries will be narrowed to tables from this keyspace, assuming that keyspace is not explicitly provided in a query
 ![CQL Completion](/doc/img/cmp_tables_from_global_keyspace.png)
-* completion contains only tables that belong to keyspace that has been provided in current query
+* completion contains only tables that belong to the keyspace that has been provided in the current query
 ![CQL Completion](/doc/img/cmp_cqldemo_tables.png)
-* completion contains only columns of a table that has been provided in current query
+* completion contains only columns of a table that has been provided in the current query
 ![CQL Completion](/doc/img/cmp_table_columns.png)
-* query syntax help has been copied from Cassandra documentation.
+* query syntax help has been copied from Cassandra's documentation.
 It is decorated with color highlighting matching Completion Hint colors
 ![CQL Syntax Help](/doc/img/cql_syntax_help.png)